Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work? Evidence, Dosage and Best Forms

 Magnesium Glycinate Ireland: Benefits, Dosage and How to Choose

-The pillar guide to magnesium glycinate in Ireland — covering label decoding, elemental magnesium explained, HSE dose reference, and how to choose between forms.
+The pillar guide to magnesium glycinate in Ireland — label decoding, elemental magnesium explained, HSE dose reference, and how to choose between forms.

-| Authorised EFSA Claim | Why It Matters for Sleep |
+| Authorised EFSA Claim | Why It Is Relevant Context |

 |---|---|

-| Magnesium contributes to normal psychological function | Psychological function includes mood regulation and mental relaxation — processes directly relevant to sleep onset |
+| Magnesium contributes to normal psychological function | Psychological function includes mood regulation and mental relaxation |

-| Magnesium contributes to the normal functioning of the nervous system | The nervous system governs the transition between wakefulness and sleep; neurotransmission balance is central to sleep architecture |
+| Magnesium contributes to the normal functioning of the nervous system | The nervous system governs the transition between wakefulness and rest |

-| Magnesium contributes to the reduction of tiredness and fatigue | Directly relevant to the daytime consequences of poor sleep quality |
+| Magnesium contributes to the reduction of tiredness and fatigue | Relevant to the daytime consequences of poor sleep |

-| Magnesium contributes to normal muscle function | Muscle relaxation is a prerequisite for physical sleep onset — tension and cramping are common sleep disruptors |
+| Magnesium contributes to normal muscle function | Muscle relaxation is a prerequisite for physical wind-down |

-Source: Commission Regulation (EU) No 432/2012 of 16 May 2012 establishing a list of permitted health claims made on foods.
-Claims apply when the food is at least a source of magnesium as defined in Annex to Regulation (EC) No 1924/2006.
+Source: Commission Regulation (EU) No 432/2012 of 16 May 2012.
+Claims apply when the food is at least a source of magnesium as defined in the Annex to Regulation (EC) No 1924/2006.

-2. What Published Research Shows About Magnesium and Sleep
+2. What Published Research Actually Shows

-📊 Randomised controlled trial — older adults with insomnia
+📊 RCT — older adults with insomnia

 The Glycine Sleep Mechanism — Published Evidence